 In security policy, Russia's unpredictability, and the rise of anti-colonial sentiments in Central Asia, could lead to a push for an alternative Central Asian security system.
 The Kazakh government's heightened sensitivity to public opinion after the January protests could also play into this.
-Here, Kazakhstan's multilateralism could form the basis of a new regional Russia's war in Ukraine has swung Kazakhstan away from Russia and towards China system, with countries drifting away from Russia to engage more with China, Turkey, the West, and the Arab world.
+Here, Kazakhstan's multilateralism could form the basis of a new regional system, with countries drifting away from Russia to engage more with China, Turkey, the West, and the Arab world.
 However, rising tensions between China and the West may also hinder Kazakhstan's ability to continue to maneuver between opposing interests.